maevelander/html5-jquery-audio/readme.txt

 This is Lite (free) version of the plugin.
 [Get Pro Version](http://enigmaplugins.com/plugins/html5-jquery-audio-pro/) if you need the following advanced features:

-*	Mulitple Playlists – create as many playlists as you like and embed any number of players on different pages of your site
+*	Mulitple Playlists ï¿½ create as many playlists as you like and embed any number of players on different pages of your site
 *	Drag n Drop playlist manager so you can reorder tracks
-*	Fully Responsive – resizes and adjust layout/design for responsive websites
+*	Fully Responsive ï¿½ resizes and adjust layout/design for responsive websites
 *	On/off option for ratings, artwork, artist field, auto-repeat, and cover art
 *	Widget support
 *	Embed full playlist or individual tracks with shortcodes